(506) 2280-0700

 3. What if my pick-up doesn’t show up?

-Although we always double check your arrival time before sending a driver to pick you up, there is a slight possibility that we may get caught in a traffic jam, that something unforeseen may happen or that your flight may arrive a little early.
-In the unlikely event that you don’t find anybody waiting for you … don’t despair!
+Although we always double-check your arrival time before sending a driver, there’s a slight chance we may encounter a traffic jam, an unforeseen delay, or that your flight arrives a bit early.
+In the unlikely event that no one is waiting for you when you exit the airport—don’t worry!Here’s what to do:

 4. What if my luggage is lost?

-In case your luggage is lost and you have to fill out the baggage claim forms, it would be a good idea to have a look outside and tell the person waiting for you that you have arrived but have to do some paperwork.
+If your luggage is lost and you need to fill out baggage claim forms, we recommend briefly stepping outside to let the person waiting for you know that you’ve arrived but need to complete some paperwork.

-5. Where can we change money after arrival?
+5. Where can we exchange money after arriving?

 6. What day should I plan on arriving in San José?

-You should plan to arrive on the Saturday or Sunday prior to the start of your program, and to depart on the Saturday or Sunday afterwards.
-Our homestay week is calculated Saturday to Saturday or Sunday to Sunday.
-If you wish to arrive earlier or to extend your stay after finishing classes, contact us and, if possible, we will accommodate you.
+We recommend arriving on the Saturday or Sunday before your program begins, and departing on the Saturday or Sunday after it ends.
+Our homestay week runs from Saturday to Saturday or Sunday to Sunday.
+If you’d like to arrive earlier or extend your stay after your classes end, please contact us, and we will do our best to accommodate you, if possible.

 7. What time should I arrive at ILISA?

-You should arrive at 7:30 a.m. on the day you are scheduled to begin class.
-We will conduct a placement evaluation first thing and then you will begin class at 8 a.m.
-Your family will show you the way to ILISA (walking and/or by bus) the first day.
+Please plan to arrive at 7:30 a.m. on the day your classes are scheduled to begin.
+We will start with a placement evaluation, and your classes will begin promptly at 8:00 a.m.
+On your first day, your host family will show you the way to ILISA, either by walking or taking the bus.

 8. What do I need to know about leaving Costa Rica?

-Costa Rica charges an exit tax of $29 per person payable at the airport (some Airlines already include this tax in the plane ticket).
-In addition, you will have to pay transportation to the airport.
-We can arrange for one of ILISA’s drivers to take you for $30) or you can take a taxi for about the same.
+Costa Rica charges an exit tax of $29 per person, payable at the airport (some airlines include this tax in the price of the ticket).
+In addition, you will need to arrange transportation to the airport.
+We can arrange for one of ILISA’s drivers to take you for $30, or you can take a taxi or Uber, usually for a bit less, depending on the time of day.

 About ILISA